 Getting around Islay

-If you have a car it will be your primary mode of transportation, naturally.
-Most of the roads are single lanes with specific rules for how to pass other vehicles, using a “possessing place”.
-There is a brochure on the topic at the ferry terminal, make sure to grab it.
+If you have a car, it will be your primary mode of transportation, naturally.
+Most of the roads are single lanes with specific rules for how to pass other vehicles, using a “passing place”.
+There is a brochure on the topic at the ferry terminal; make sure to grab it.
 A common courtesy is to wave at a passing car.
 Just a simple raise of a palm would suffice.
 It is rude not to, so wave 👋🏻.

-• Taxi: there are a few, but they are sparse and also need to be booked ahead.
-I’ve added a list of taxis at the end of this section.
+- Taxi: There are a few, but they are sparse and also need to be booked ahead of time.
+The list of taxis is at the end of this section.

-• Festival shuttle: on occasion Fèis Ìle does organize shuttle busses from popular locations to special events but I will be honest we had a hard time figuring out when and where those are.
-Some are posted on the website, like the “final flag” bus but those sell out quickly.
+- Festival shuttle: on occasion, Fèis Ìle does organise shuttle buses from popular locations to special events, but I will be honest, we had a hard time figuring out when and where those are.
+Some are posted on the website, like the “final flag” bus, but those sell out quickly.

 * * *

-Carraig Fhada Lighthouse, areal view from a low altitude.
+Carraig Fhada Lighthouse, an aerial view from a low altitude.

 The windy and cold temperatures make it hard to operate a drone on the island.